hall-lab/cloud-polices/PITCHME.md

 ---

-# Labels

-Labels will be used to track ownership, and for calculating costs of projects and pipelines.
+# Additional Items for Buckets

+* labels
+* README

 ---

-### Required Labels
+## Labels

-These labels are required, but others may be added.
+Labels are used to track ownership, and for calculating costs of projects and pipelines.

 * person - the user name of the primary contact for the bucket
 * project - the general project that the bucket is being used